Developer Guide

 Test enforcer reference implementations

-The SDK repo includes interactive test enforcer CLIs that implement the full lifecycle.
-These are useful end-to-end references for pairing, presence, artifact submission, decision polling, delivery acknowledgment (POST /v1/acks), withdrawal, unpairing, and sign-out.
+The gateway-clients repository includes interactive test enforcer CLIs that implement the full lifecycle.
+Configure them to point at https://<your-gateway-host> using your organization's Client ID and Secret.
+They are useful end-to-end references for pairing, presence, artifact submission, decision polling, delivery acknowledgment (POST /v1/acks), withdrawal, unpairing, and sign-out.

 Run the test enforcers